selectivepaperclip/regalia/README.md

 * Many, many bugs in the original 'Save To Web Format(BETA)' code that would stop progress in games have been fixed.
 (Partially/incorrectly implemented commands, race conditions, memory leaks, etc...)

+## Compatibility

+Regalia has been tested to some extent with the following games, though it's not clear if you can make it all the way to the end.

+* The Apartments
+* Evil, Inc
+* Mindshift, part I
+* The Sinner
+* Wife Trainer

 ## Installing Regalia

 To play a Rags game in Regalia, first you need to export the game with the Rags designer, using the 'Save To Web Format(BETA)' option.

-Before exporting, you will probably need to use the custom patched RagsLib.dll included on the Releases page for this project.
+**Before exporting, you will probably need to use the custom patched RagsLib.dll included on the Releases page for this project.** Replace the RagsLib.dll that exists next to your RagsDesigner.exe in the Rags folder.
+Make a copy first, if you want.

-If you can't open the game you want to convert in the Rags designer because it's password-protected, note that you can find versions of the Rags Designer on the internet with this password protection removed.
+If the game you want to open is password-protected, note that you can find versions of the Rags Designer on the internet with this password protection removed.

 Next, you need to run the Regalia install script on your game:

-* Ensure you have some version of Ruby installed
+* Ensure you have some version of Ruby installed - on Windows, try https://rubyinstaller.org/
-* Ensure you have some version of NodeJS/NPM installed
+* Ensure you have some version of NodeJS/NPM installed - https://nodejs.org/en/download/
 * In the Regalia source directory, `npm install`
 * In the Regalia source directory, `./bin/install /path/to/exported/game/dir`